-After breakfast I sat by a window occasionally interrupting my reveries to listen to the crew’s facctual reports on position and speed.
+After breakfast, I sat by a window occasionally interrupting my reveries to listen to the crew’s factual reports on position and speed.
 I learned to know some of the ship’s signals by watching the lights over the door warning of landings and takeoffs.
 Whenever we hit bumpy air I habitually buckled on my safety belt, I smoked only in the main lounge.

 “Land Ho!”
 It’s Portugal

 While resting, members of the crew told incredible tales of air travel through the greater parts of the world.
-Somem would be seeing friends in China or South America or their next trip.
-Nevertheless they failed to undermine my excitement.
-This week-end will do me a lifetime.
+Some would be seeing friends in China or South America or their next trip.
+Nevertheless, they failed to undermine my excitement.
+This weekend will do me a lifetime.

 Another Stop on “Routine” Trip